Student Information & Key Dates

 In 2020, extensive safety measures were introduced across each Plymouth College of Art building, from protective plastic barriers for student and visitor facing services, 2-metre distances between workstations, one way systems and optimised timetables with staggered breaks and start times, to enhanced cleaning regimes, staff retraining and access to sanitising stations that will safely allow students back into workshops and studios, using the equipment and facilities that will prepare them for careers in the UK’s world-leading creative industries.

 With new rules in place across every building, Plymouth College of Art continues to work with the Local Authority and Public Health England to support and promote the Track and Trace initiative.
-As soon as we are able to reopen our buildings, all new and returning students will receive simple guidance on how to return to campus safely.

 The Plymouth College of Art, Pre-Degree Progression and Careers year plan is achieved via two platforms of engagement within each learners study programme.

 - The first platform of activities are embedded within the enriching and diverse curriculum model delivered in sessions and includes Creative Careers Toolkit interventions, University progression workshops, the Design to Sell project where we turn our whole campus into a shop for three days, national competitions such as ARTiculation and Worldskills and International Baccalaureate Service Learning interventions and activities.